Higher topological complexity of Seifert fibered manifolds: Introduction

-Seifert introduced the standard notations for Seifert fibred manifold $M$ in \cite{Seifert1933}.
-The notation $(O,o,g \mid e: (a_1,b_1),\dots, (a_m,b_m))$ describes an orientable Seifart manifold $M$ with an orientable orbit surface $\Sigma_g$ of genus $g$.
-The notation $(O,n,g \mid e: (a_1,b_1),\dots, (a_m,b_m))$ denotes an orientable Seifart manifold $M$ with a non-orientable orbit surface $N_g$.
-In this notation, $e$ is the Euler number, $m$ is the number of singular fibers and, for each $i$, $(a_i,b_i)$ is a pair of relatively prime integers that characterize the twisting of the $i^{th}$ singular fiber.
-The mod-$2$ cohomology ring for Seifart manifolds was computed by Bryden and Zvengrowski \cite{CoringSiefert}.
-The LS-category for Seifert fibred manifolds was computed in the \cite[Theorem 1.3]{Bryden2000} when the orbit surface is the sphere $S^2$.
+Seifert introduced the notation for Seifert fibered manifolds in \cite{Seifert1933}.
+The notation $M_O:=(O,o,g \mid e: (a_1,b_1),\dots, (a_m,b_m))$ describes an orientable Seifert manifold with an orientable orbit surface $\Sigma_g$ of genus $g$.
+The notation $M_N:=(O,n,g \mid e: (a_1,b_1),\dots, (a_m,b_m))$ denotes an orientable Seifert manifold with a non-orientable orbit surface $N_g$.
+Here $e$ is the Euler number, $m$ is the number of singular fibers and, for each $i$, $(a_i,b_i)$ is a pair of relatively prime integers that characterize the twisting of the $i^{th}$ singular fiber.

-In this article, we compute the exact value of the LS-category of certain classes of Seifert fibred manifolds using the description of the mod-$2$ cohomology ring provided in \Cref{thm: cring1}, \Cref{thm: cring2} and \ \Cref{thm: cring 3}.
-Then we compute the lower bound on the topological complexity of these manifolds using their computation and \Cref{prop:genuslowerbd}.
-In particular, we prove the following result.\\ \begin{theorem}[{\Cref{thm: TCofSeifert}}] Let $M$ be an oriented Seifert fibered manifold.
-In most cases $\TC(M)$ is either $6$ or $7$. \end{theorem}